spyboy-productions/r4ven/README.md

 ### Key Features:

-- IP address and geographic location tracking
+- IP address and GPS location tracking
 - Collection of device system information
 - Capturing images from the device's camera
 - Integration with Discord for data presentation